DanWahlin/Observable-Store/README.md

  Functions                                      | Description
 | ----------------------------------------------| -----------------------------------------------------
 | `getState() : T`                              | Retrieve store's state.
 If using TypeScript (optional) then the state type defined when the store was created will be returned rather than `any`.
+| `logStateAction(state: any, action: string): void` | Add a custom state value and action into the state history.
+Assumes `trackStateHistory` setting was set on store.
 | `resetStateHistory(): void`                   | Reset the store's state history
 | `setState(state: T, action: string) : T`      | Set store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
 The latest store state is returned.
 <br>